mcmah309/rust-kubernetes-hello-world-server/README.md

-# Rust Hello World To Kubernetes
+# Rust Kubernetes Hello World Server

 The following has been tested with kubernetes disribution k3s running on WSL2 Windows.